jobs-at/coding-exercise-frontend/README.md

 The frontend build requires you to have Node installed.
 If you do not yet have Node installed, you can download and install it from [here](https://nodejs.org/en/download/).
 On MacOSX you can use `brew install node` as well.
 Check your installation with `node -v` which should print the current node version.
-You are free to use either `npm` or `yarn` as package manager for the frontend.

 Now run